aeternity/ae_mdw/README.md

 ## OpenAPI specs

-The swagger specificiation of the endpoints can be downloaded from:
+The swagger specification of the endpoints can be downloaded from:

 - https://testnet.aeternity.io/mdw/v2/api/